July 27-28, 2017

 - Improving communication while developing trusted relationships with those who report to you

 - Gain greater awareness and ability to identify psychological traps

-Understanding your developmental assets
+Understanding your developmental strengths

 Coaching and developing are two different ways to manage teams.
 Coaching tends to be transactional - used in situations where specific tasks must be accomplished.
 Developing is a broad, strategic activity helping others to reach their full potential.
-In this session, we will look at the categories of personal assets used by leaders to help develop themselves and their teams.
-Each participant will receive an assessment of their own assets.
+In this session, we will look at the categories of personal strengths used by leaders to help develop themselves and their teams.
+Each participant will receive an assessment of their own strengths.